nghtctrl/newton/README.md

 # Newton's Method Calculator
 This calculator was created for [CS 108 final project at Calvin University](https://cs.calvin.edu/courses/cs/108/kvlinden/project/).

-The calculator can approximate the root of a differentiable function, to a desired precision, by using the [Newton’s Method (also known as Newton–Raphson method)](https://en.wikipedia.org/w/index.php?title=Newton%27s_method&oldid=956131515), which is one of the most prominent root-finding algorithms.
+The calculator can approximate the root of a differentiable function, to a desired precision, by using the [Newton’s Method](https://en.wikipedia.org/w/index.php?title=Newton%27s_method&oldid=956131515), which is one of the most prominent root-finding algorithms.

 Please make sure to install [SymPy](https://www.sympy.org/en/index.html), [NumPy](https://numpy.org/), and [matplotlib](https://matplotlib.org/) libraries before running the module.